asmaachr/SQL-Project-1/cleaning_data.md

 "GGOEGALJ057912"	2

  Same 8 pordict sku # as the sales_report.
-A quick check in all_sessions ans analytics for the products quantities reveals records.
+A quick check in all_sessions and analytics for the products quantities reveals no records.
-Therefore we will ignore this items since they don't exist in any other table. we will make the assumption that these products were terminated.
+Therefore we will ignore these items since they don't exist in any other table. we will make the assumption that these products were terminated.

 Following this decision the sku_by_sale table is redudant: to be removed